lib76/lib76/README.md

 ## Hi!
 I'm Juan Cruz Becerra, a 30 year old Full Stack Web Developer, and Self Defense Instructor from Argentina 🇦🇷

-* I’m currently working on web development technologies like JavaScript, React, Redux, ExpressJS, and others.
+* I’m currently working on web development with JavaScript, React, Redux, ExpressJS, and some others.
 * Also, I'm still learning everything I can about Frontend and Backend technologies, a trip I certainly enjoy despite the difficulties that comes up 😆.
 * 💪🏼 Future Goals: Learn more technologies, specially about security.